What is the Mechatronics Training Program?

 Originally, Mechatronics came from the combination of MECHANICS and ELECTRONICS.
 The increasing complexity of technology has since warranted the inclusion of various additional functions such as Mechanical, Electrical, Computer, and Control Engineering.

 The Mechatronics program provides students with the cognitive and psychomotor skills necessary to support the building of world class automobiles at Mercedes-Benz U.S. International in Vance, Alabama.

-After completing the Mechatronics Training & Curriculum at Shelton State, the top 75% percent of graduating class enrolled in the program will advance to MBUSI and earn a full time position in Production.
+After completing the Mechatronics Training & Curriculum at Shelton State, the top percentage of the graduating class enrolled in the program will advance to MBUSI and earn a full time position in Production.

 Of the students that advance to MBUSI, a top percentage will go into the MB Industrial Mechatronics Maintenance Program at AIDT.

 Note: If you would like to qualify for federal financial aid (including Pell Grant) you must go to: www.fafsa.gov and complete all of the requirements for federal aid.
 If you have questions, please contact the Shelton State Community College office of financial aid at (205) 391-2218 or online at www.sheltonstate.edu/financial_aid.aspx.